Amal Senevirathne

 College of Sciences

-Alongside his academic career, Amal brings strong practical engineering expertise over a decade.
-He has a solid background in mechanical engineering, product development, and quality engineering, with experience across manufacturing-related industries, and applied engineering roles.
-His hands-on capabilities include mechanical assembly, electrical installation, automotive systems, and troubleshooting complex technical systems — developed both professionally and through personal projects as a hobby mechanic and autoelectrician.
+Alongside his academic career, Amal brings over a decade of strong practical engineering experience.
+He has a solid background in mechanical engineering, product development, and quality engineering, with experience across manufacturing-related industries and applied engineering roles.
+His hands-on capabilities include mechanical assembly, electrical installation, automotive systems, and troubleshooting complex technical systems, developed both professionally and through personal projects as a hobby mechanic and autoelectrician.

 As an Agricultural Machinery Research Engineer at Adelaide University, my research interests focus on the development of intelligent, efficient, and robust agricultural machinery to improve productivity, sustainability, and reliability in modern farming systems.
 Building on my background in mechanical engineering, microfluidics, and biomedical engineering, my work aims to integrate advanced and smart mechanical design into agricultural equipment for real-time monitoring, early fault detection, and precision operation.
 I am particularly interested in applying cross-disciplinary approaches—combining mechanics, fluid dynamics, instrumentation, and applied engineering—to address challenges in grain production, machinery performance, and on-farm decision support, translating research outcomes into practical, field-deployable solutions.